christopherlindberg1/mortfors-bus/README.md

 $ pip install flask
 ```

-### MySQL connector
+### Psycopg2

-Install mysql.connector so that the Python server can talk to a MySQL server:
+Psycopg2 is the PostgreSQL adapter that the Python server uses to talk to a PostgreSQL database server.
+Install it with the following command:

 ```
-$ pip install mysql-connector
+$ pip install psycopg2
 ```

 ### Passlib